mnavarrocarter/php-fetch/README.md

 This library provides an approach a bit more safe.
 If the response headers contain the `application/json` content type, the `MNC\Http\Io\Reader` object of the body is internally decorated with a `MNC\Http\Encoding\Json` object.
-This object implements both the `JsonReader` and `JsonDecoder` interfaces, plus the normal `Reader` interface, and you can check for those interfaces to conveniently handle json payloads safely.
+This object implements both the `Reader` and `JsonDecoder` interfaces.
+Checking for the former is the safest way of handling json payloads:

 ```php
 <?php